KateSebeny/katesebeny.github.io/_posts/2015-4-1-The-Last-Best-Thing-Launch-Party.md

 draft: false
 ---

-*The Last Best Thing*, a novella by Kate Sebeny, available from [Kellan Publishing](http://kellanpublishing.3dcartstores.com/The-Last-Best-Thing_p_34.html?AffId=9)!
+*The Last Best Thing*, a novella by Kate Sebeny, is now available from [Kellan Publishing](http://kellanpublishing.3dcartstores.com/The-Last-Best-Thing_p_34.html?AffId=9)!
 We are celebrating with a virtual launch party from April 1st to the 11th.

 {: .center}
 [![The Last Best Thing](https://raw.githubusercontent.com/KateSebeny/katesebeny.github.io/master/images/TheLastBestThing/TheLastBestThingFrontCover.jpg "The Last Best Thing")](http://kellanpublishing.3dcartstores.com/The-Last-Best-Thing_p_34.html?AffId=9)